fedhere/PUI2018_fb55/HW1_fb55/HW1_2_instructions.md

 # Assignment 2:

 * Note: you do not have to do this on the docker.
 You can do this on ANY *bash* terminal you have access to.
 If you have a mac or linux your native terminal should be set to *bash*.
 If you have set up the docker the terminal you get from the docker on the browser is a *bash* terminal.
-If you are on the ADRF you have access to a *bash* terminal on the jupyter lab.
+If you are on the ADRF you have access to a *bash* terminal on the jupyter hub.
 Instructions follow to access these terminals.

 CONTEXT: